 In Flanders fields.

-The red poppies that McCrae referred to had been associated with conflict since the Napoleonic Wars, when a writer of that time first noted how the poppies grew over the graves of soldiers at Waterloo.
-The damage done to the landscape in Flanders during the battles there greatly increased the lime content in the surface soil, leaving the poppy as one of the few plants able to grow in the region.
+The red poppies that McCrae referred to had been associated with conflict since the Napoleonic Wars, when a writer of that time first noted how the poppies grew over the graves of soldiers on the Waterloo battlefield.
+The damage done to the landscape in Flanders during the battles greatly increased the lime content in the surface soil, leaving the poppy as one of the few plants able to grow in the region.

 In a testament to the ubiquity of war, the Napoleonic battlefield at Waterloo is just 31 miles from the memorials at Mons.
-Separated by one hundred and three years, the seeds of poppy’s from 1815, generation after generation, grew in the fields of Flanders in 1918.
+Separated by one hundred and three years, the Poppy seed from 1815, generation after generation, grew in the fields of Flanders in 1918.
+They do the same today.

 Inspired by “In Flanders Fields”, American professor Moina Michael resolved at the war’s conclusion in 1918 to wear a red poppy year-round to honor the soldiers who had died in the war.
 She distributed silk poppies to her peers and campaigned to have them adopted as an official symbol of remembrance by the American Legion.